tangowithcode/tango_with_django_2/manuscript/chapter5-database-setup.md

 Adding further classes which may be created in the future is as simple as adding another call to the `admin.site.register()` method, making sure that the model is `import`ed at the top of the module.

-With these changes saved, either reload the admin web pages or restart the Django development server and revisit the admin interface at `http://127.0.0.1:8000/admin/`.
+With these changes saved, restart the Django development server and revisit the admin interface at `http://127.0.0.1:8000/admin/`.
 You will now see the `Category` and `Page` models, [as shown below](#fig-ch5-admin-second).

 {id="fig-ch5-admin-second"}
 ![The Django admin interface, complete with Rango models.](images/ch5-admin-second.png)